43 Dazzling Sword Tattoo Ideas To Scare Off Your Enemies!

 36. Sword with Feathers

-Incorporating feathers into the design can represent the merging of strength and grace.
+Incorporating feathers into the design can symbolize the union of strength and elegance.

 37. Sword Piercing the Sun